Yani Tseng: Mid-2012 career downturn

 Tseng's career took a sudden downturn beginning in the latter part of the 2012 season.
 At the end of 2013, she had dropped from fourth to 38th place on the official LPGA money list and from first to 34th in the Women's World Golf Rankings.
 Her performance dropped further in 2014; she ended that year at 54th on the official money list and ranked 83rd in the world.
 Tseng has not won a LPGA tournament since March 2012 (Kia Classic).
 After accumulating seven top-10 finishes, including four wins, in majors in 2010 through early 2012, starting with the 2012 Women's PGA Championship, she has missed the cut or did not play in a majority of the majors and finished no higher than T13 in the others.
 There have been no reports of major injuries or other explanation for the sudden change.

 Hall of Fame

 Since March 2012, Tseng has been four points away from qualifying for the World Golf Hall of Fame via the LPGA points system, which requires 27 points for Hall of Fame eligibility.
 Tseng earned one point for each regular tour victory on the LPGA Tour and two points for every major championship victory.
 She also earned a point each for her two Rolex LPGA Player of the Year awards and one point for winning the Vare Trophy.
-If she accumulates the required 27 points before her tenth season on the LPGA Tour, she will have to wait until the tenth year to gain full Hall of Fame eligibility.
 Tseng has already met the requirement to win one LPGA major, Vare Trophy, or Rolex award.